apache/datafusion/docs/source/library-user-guide/catalogs.md

 Similarly to other concepts in DataFusion, you'll implement various traits to create your own catalogs, schemas, and tables.
 The following sections describe the traits you'll need to implement.

-The `CatalogProvider` trait has methods to set a schema to a name, get a schema by name, and list all schemas.
+The `CatalogList` trait has methods to register new catalogs, get a catalog by name and list all catalogs .The `CatalogProvider` trait has methods to set a schema to a name, get a schema by name, and list all schemas.
 The `SchemaProvider`, which can be registered with a `CatalogProvider`, has methods to set a table to a name, get a table by name, list all tables, deregister a table, and check for a table's existence.
 The `TableProvider` trait has methods to scan underlying data and use it in DataFusion.
 The `TableProvider` trait is covered in more detail [here](./custom-table-providers.md).

 In the following example, we'll implement an in memory catalog, starting with the `SchemaProvider` trait as we need one to register with the `CatalogProvider`.
+Finally we will implement `CatalogList` to register the `CatalogProvider`.

 ## Implementing `MemorySchemaProvider`